pivotal/docs-tap/troubleshooting.md

 ### Cause

-Often times this can be one of the following:
+Often, the cause is one of the following:

-- Some infrastructure providers can take longer than the timeout value allows for in order to perform tasks.
+- Some infrastructure providers take longer than the timeout value allows to perform tasks.
-- There are some cases where a race-condition between components can exist.
-Perhaps a package that uses `Ingress` completing before the shared Tanzu ingress controller is available.
+- A race-condition between components exists.
+  For example, a package that uses `Ingress` completes before the shared Tanzu ingress controller is available.

-The beauty of the VMWare Carvel tools (kapp-controller) is that it will continue to try in a reconciliation loop.
+The beauty of the VMWare Carvel tools kapp-controller is that it continues to try in a reconciliation loop.

 ### Solution

-Verify if the installation is still continuing and in fact may complete just fine:
+Verify if the installation is still continuing and may complete just fine:

 ```bash
 tanzu package installed list -A